Best 40 Eating Disorder Blogs 2016

 Follow Joanna Kay on Facebook

 Jessica is a talented designer working in New York City.
 She has a very extradentary personality and a unique vision of the world.
 Her work has won design awards from a lot of prestigious centers.
 Jessica struggled with anorexia and self-harm for a very long time… Her eating disorder started as an attempt to get a full control over her life.
 She’s been depressed, hopeless, and lost… She went to different treatment centers and knows what a mental health illness really is.
 Today Jessica has been 12 years recovered from her abusive eating disorder.
-“12kindsofindness” is a passionate project of hers where she shares her beautiful recovery story with others.
+“12kindsofindness” is a passion project of hers where she shares her beautiful recovery story with others.

 Follow Jessica on YouTube 12kindsofkindness